Less but better

 Whether you’re designing, coding, defining a product, make the next smallest improvement.
 Then get feedback.
 Do just what you need to do and no more than that.

 Narrow your focus and do it better.

-In software engineering, they call it YAGNI.
+In software engineering, it’s called YAGNI.

-In product management, they call it MVP.
+In product management, it’s called MVP.

 In reality all this — everything — is design.
 Whether you’re designing a product, a process or even your life, it’s all design.